installation: footprint

 The area used by a building structure, defined by the perimeter of the building plan.

 This 1866 drawn map shows the center of the busy town of Knoxville, Tennessee.
-There is the very linear Market House, in the exact middle.
+There is the very long and linear Market House, in the exact middle.
 It had several iterations, the most recent one built in 1901.
 It was razed in 1960 and not replaced.
 An open plaza is all most of us have known in the center of town.

 The Market House presence is invisible, but affecting.
 There is an etheric and emotional footprint I felt drawn to re-enact somehow.